 A giant of a man, Sous-Lieutenant Legros, broke through the gate with an axe and dozens of French soldiers stormed in.
 They were met by British Guardsmen and a brutal hand-to-hand battle followed.

 The men fired their muskets at close quarters and then used the 15-inch razor-sharp bayonet on the end to thrust, while using the barrels and stocks to club the enemy or parry their blows.
 In a dazzling display of leadership, Lieutenant Colonel James Macdonell, the Coldstreamer in command of Hougoumont, fought his way to the gate helped by fellow officers and Corporal James Graham, and managed to shut and bar the gate.

 30 or so Frenchmen were now trapped inside.
 One by one they were massacred, only a young drummer boy was spared.

 Closing the gates

 It was not quite that simple, but if Legros’ men had seized Hougoumont, it would have put perhaps intolerable pressure on Wellington’s flank.
 Still early in the day, Napoleon would have had a major advantage.
-Instead, after that initial assault the fighting around Hougoumont bogged down into a brutal slog which drew in men and artillery which Napoleon desperately needed elsewhere on the battlefield.
+Instead, after that initial assault, the fighting around Hougoumont bogged down into a brutal slog which drew in men and artillery which Napoleon desperately needed elsewhere on the battlefield.

-The allies held Hougoumont, Wellington did not greatly weaken the rest of his line to reinforce it; Napoleon’s opening move had failed.
+The allies held Hougoumont, but Wellington did not greatly weaken the rest of his line to reinforce it; Napoleon’s opening move had failed.
 Despite this, the Emperor unleashed attack after attack, only to find that the same spirit of stubborn resistance that had saved Hougoumont was present throughout the allied army.